 With limited undeveloped land available to accommodate new growth, the county must shift its focus to redevelopment and reuse, which requires a different set of public policies and approaches to implement.
 Today, approximately 85% of the county's land area is constrained by environmental and human-made factors leaving only about 15% of land available to accommodate future growth (ATTACHMENT 3).
-The 85% figure includes a little more than 36% of the land area being used by single family homes (single-family attached and detached, town houses and the roads serving these homes) (ATTACHMENT 4).
+(OMB: Attachment 3 is hard to understand.
+There is no labelled key to the map.)
+The 85% figure includes a little more than 36% of the land area being used by single family homes (single-family attached and detached, town houses and the roads serving these homes) (ATTACHMENT 4)